Brake: Electronic brake system

-In 1966, the ABS was fitted in the Jensen FF grand tourer.
+In 1966, an ABS was fitted in the Jensen FF grand tourer.
+There was no electronic control: wheel lock-up was detected mechanically by a Dunlop Maxaret unit fitted to the centre differential of the Ferguson four wheel drive system and brake pressure was modulated by a solenoid actuated valve.

 In 1978, Bosch and Mercedes updated their 1936 anti-lock brake system for the Mercedes S-Class.
 That ABS is a fully electronic, four-wheel and multi-channel system that later became standard.

 In 2005, ESC — which automatically applies the brakes to avoid a loss of steering control — become compulsory for carriers of dangerous goods without data recorders in the Canadian province of Quebec.

 Since 2017, numerous United Nations Economic Commission for Europe (UNECE) countries use Brake Assist System (BAS) a function of the braking system that deduces an emergency braking event from a characteristic of the driver's brake demand and under such conditions assist the driver to improve braking.

 In July 2013 UNECE vehicle regulation 131 was enacted.
 This regulation defines Advanced Emergency Braking Systems (AEBS) for heavy vehicles to automatically detect a potential forward collision and activate the vehicle braking system.

 On 23 January 2020 UNECE vehicle regulation 152 was enacted, defining Advanced Emergency Braking Systems for light vehicles.

 From May 2022, in the European Union, by law, new vehicles will have advanced emergency-braking system.